golang/proposal/design/12166-subtests.md

 be able to relate the logs that might have influenced performance to the respective benchmark.
 This means we should ideally interleave the logs with the benchmark results.
-It also means we should distinguish between logs of unmeasured, enclosing benchmarks and logs written during actual benchmarks.
-For the latter purpose we introduce the `LOG` tag in addition to the `FAIL` and `BENCH` tags.
-For example:

 ```
---- LOG: BenchmarkForm,from␣NFC-8
+--- BENCH: BenchmarkForm/from_NFC-8
         normalize_test.go:768: Some message
-BenchmarkForm,from␣NFC,canonical,to␣NFC-8            10000       15914 ns/op     166.64 MB/s
+BenchmarkForm/from_NFC/canonical/to_NFC-8            10000       15914 ns/op     166.64 MB/s
---- LOG: BenchmarkForm,from␣NFC-8
+--- BENCH: BenchmarkForm/from_NFC-8
         normalize_test.go:768: Some message
---- LOG: BenchmarkForm,from␣NFC,canonical-8
+--- BENCH: BenchmarkForm/from_NFC/canonical-8
         normalize_test.go:776: Some message.
-BenchmarkForm,from␣NFC,canonical,to␣NFD-8            10000       15914 ns/op     166.64 MB/s
+BenchmarkForm/from_NFC/canonical/to_NFD-8            10000       15914 ns/op     166.64 MB/s
---- LOG: BenchmarkForm,from␣NFC,canonical-8
+--- BENCH: BenchmarkForm/from_NFC/canonical-8
         normalize_test.go:776: Some message.
---- BENCH: BenchmarkForm,from␣NFC,canonical,to␣NFD-8
+--- BENCH: BenchmarkForm/from_NFC/canonical/to_NFD-8
         normalize_test.go:789: Some message.
         normalize_test.go:789: Some message.
         normalize_test.go:789: Some message.
-BenchmarkForm,from␣NFC,canonical,to␣NFKC-8           10000       15170 ns/op     174.82 MB/s
+BenchmarkForm/from_NFC/canonical/to_NFKC-8           10000       15170 ns/op     174.82 MB/s
---- LOG: BenchmarkForm,from␣NFC,canonical-8
+--- BENCH: BenchmarkForm/from_NFC/canonical-8
         normalize_test.go:776: Some message.
-BenchmarkForm,from␣NFC,canonical,to␣NFKD-8           10000       15881 ns/op     166.99 MB/s
+BenchmarkForm/from_NFC/canonical/to_NFKD-8           10000       15881 ns/op     166.99 MB/s
---- LOG: BenchmarkForm,from␣NFC,canonical-8
+--- BENCH: BenchmarkForm/from_NFC/canonical-8
         normalize_test.go:776: Some message.
-BenchmarkForm,from␣NFC,ext_latin,to␣NFC-8             5000       30720 ns/op      52.86 MB/s
+BenchmarkForm/from_NFC/ext_latin/to_NFC-8             5000       30720 ns/op      52.86 MB/s
---- LOG: BenchmarkForm,from␣NFC-8
+--- BENCH: BenchmarkForm/from_NFC-8
         normalize_test.go:768: Some message
-BenchmarkForm,from␣NFC,ext_latin,to␣NFD-8             2000       71258 ns/op      22.79 MB/s
+BenchmarkForm/from_NFC/ext_latin/to_NFD-8             2000       71258 ns/op      22.79 MB/s
---- BENCH: BenchmarkForm,from␣NFC,ext_latin,to␣NFD-8
+--- BENCH: BenchmarkForm/from_NFC/ext_latin/to_NFD-8
         normalize_test.go:789: Some message.
         normalize_test.go:789: Some message.
         normalize_test.go:789: Some message.
-BenchmarkForm,from␣NFC,ext_latin,to␣NFKC-8            5000       32233 ns/op      50.38 MB/s
+BenchmarkForm/from_NFC/ext_latin/to_NFKC-8            5000       32233 ns/op      50.38 MB/s
 ```

-Only logs marked `BENCH` influenced benchmark results.
 No bench results are printed for "parent" benchmarks.

 ## Rationale